 Depending on your space and budget, take stock of those higher-priority work from home essentials — say, a standing desk or noise-cancelling headphones — as well as those extras that also cost less — a whiteboard calendar, for example.
 To spark inspiration, you can look through our list of some of the best work from home gadgets that will help you excel through 2021 and beyond.

 Find new tools to stay on top of both WFH and WFO.

 Just as you learned when you first started to WFH at the start of the pandemic, there are different tools needed for remote work in comparison to working in an office.
 Now, with the hybrid model, you want to guarantee that you aren’t missing out on any tools or programs in one location over the other.

 Do you need to have different video conferencing software at home versus at the office?
 How will you run your hybrid meetings?
 What collaboration tools will help your team stay connected while working from distributed locations?
 To find solutions for all of these questions, check out our guide to the top remote-work tools that will help you achieve your work goals from both offices.

 Bonus tip: Hive is one of the best tools for hybrid teams that need to manage tasks, collaborate virtually, and keep all work in one centralized location.
 You get started with a free 14 day trial here.

-Ultimately, the hybrid model will take time to perfect, so don’t pressure yourself too much to get it right ASAP.
+Ultimately, creating your optimal hybrid schedule will take time to perfect, so don’t pressure yourself too much to get it right ASAP.
 There are many tips and tricks — and tools! — out there that can help you master your hybrid work schedule, so do your research and discuss with your coworkers what you hope to achieve first and foremost.